 Laundry processes have come a long way from washing clothes in the river.
 In our previous blog, we gave you the history of laundry, and today, we will give you the history of dry cleaning process.
-We will also discuss the difference between dry and wet cleaning.
+We will also discuss the difference in-depth between dry cleaning vs wet cleaning.

 Brief History of Dry Cleaning